karl-zylinski/karl-zylinski.github.io/content/posts/generate-odin-bindings-for-c-libraries.md

 - Run the binding generator and feed it the `raylib` folder: `bindgen.exe examples/raylib`
 - (optional) Test the bindings using the program in `examples/raylib/test`.

-Below I'll talk about what's inside that `examples/raylib` folder and how it all fits together.
+Below I'll talk about how to configure the generator.

 ### The `bindgen.sjson` configuration file